 Before switching on, turn the bypass control knob counterclockwise to the fully open position.

-- Operating personnel Protective equipment: Safety glasses
+- Safety glasses

 - Protective gloves

 - Protective work clothing

 In the Integral T devices, the flow rate is set via the bypass on the right-hand side of the device.
 The bypass enables operation with a pressure-sensitive application.